gabelwright/Java-Grader/README.md

 Java Grader consists to two separate flask applications, the main program and the API.
 For security reasons, an API call is made to a separate server to compile and run code in an isolated, clean environment.
 Both applications can be setup in a similar fashion to any other flask applications.
 Just be sure to install Java on the server that handles the API.
 For step by step directions on how to setup a flask application on a Virtual Private Server, [see this guide.](https://github.com/acronymcreations/Linux-Server-Setup)

+Contained within this repo is a blank hash_codes.json file.
+This file should be filled in with three unique security keys that are random and very complex.
+These keys are used for validation and must be kept private and secure.
+Additionally, a second copy of this file should be placed on the Java-API server as well.